STEVE GORDON, Director

 Crockett holds a Bachelor of Science degree in Business Administration with a concentration in Accounting from California State University, Sacramento.

-SONIA HUESTIS, Deputy Director, Communication Programs Division
+SONIA HUESTIS, Deputy Director, Customer Services Division

 Huestis joined DMV in July 2016 when she was appointed Assistant Chief Deputy Director.
 Previously, she was Deputy Appointment Secretary at the Governor’s Office.
 She also served in multiple positions at the California State Controller’s Office beginning in 2000, including Section Chief for the Operations Support Unit, Staff Services Manager II for the Unclaimed Property System Replacement Project, Staff Services Manager I in the Reporting Services Unit, and Staff Services Analyst.